ebiiim/ledger_subsystem/bbc1/core/ethereum/README.md

 ```
 $ eth_subsystem_tool.py -w ~/.bbc1 brownie <infura.io project ID>
 ```

-2. Set up a new Ethereum account
+2. Set up a new Ethereum account (if you do not have one yet)
 ```
 $ eth_subsystem_tool.py -w ~/.bbc1 new_account
 ```
+If you have already got an account, and know its private key, you can set it using "account" command of eth_subsystem_tool.py.

 3. Load the account with ETH from the specified network

+For that, for ropsten, faucets like https://faucet.ropsten.be can be used.
+The balance can be confirmed with "balance" command of eth_subsystem_tool.py.

 4. Deploy BBcAnchor smart contract
 ```
 $ eth_subsystem_tool.py -w ~/.bbc1 deploy
 ```

 You are all set, and you can run ledger_subsystem with enabled=True argument or enable() it.
+Or you may want to try "enable" command of eth_subsystem_tool.py for that.

 If you are sure, then you may want to try
 ```